About Matthew Heimbach

 As Hatewatch reported at the time, both Parrott and his stepdaughter, Heimbach’s wife, had attempted to catch Heimbach and Parrott’s wife, with whom Heimbach had been having an affair for a couple of months, in the act.
 When Parrott approached Heimbach about the affair, Heimbach grabbed Parrott and “choked [him] out.”
 The same report indicates that Heimbach choked Parrott out twice, and then turned on his then-wife, whom the SPLC is declining to name due to privacy concerns.
 While she was attempting to put her two young children to bed, Heimbach’s then-wife told the police that he “had grabbed her by the cheeks” and pushed her in front of the kids.
 The officer noted that she “was visibly upset and crying while holding one of her children,” and “Her cheeks were red around the mouth area.”

-Heimbach was arrested and placed in a nearby jail.
+Police arrested Heimbach and placed him in a nearby jail.

 On May 15, 2018, Heimbach was ordered to serve 38 days in jail for a parole violation.
 Heimbach had previously evaded a 90-day jail sentence for shoving a protester at a Trump rally in Kentucky in 2016 on the conditions that, according to an AP report from May 15, 2018, “he stayed out of trouble.”